smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/using.md

 value of the data captured by the associated automation tool.

 :::note
 Older versions of the IBM i LSAM (before October of 2012) used to evaluate the Compare and Reference data values before deciding if captured data should be stored into an optionally named Dynamic Variable.
-However, this logic was changed using the Agent\'s software patching tools due to the overwhelming user response that the captured data should be available from a Dynamic Variable {TOKEN} to be used effectively for a majority of response rule use cases.
-This change also improved the forensic evidence in the Agent\'s log files that proves the outcome of an automated decision.
+However, this logic was changed using the Agent's software patching tools due to the overwhelming user response that the captured data should be available from a Dynamic Variable {TOKEN} to be used effectively for a majority of response rule use cases.
+This change also improved the forensic evidence in the Agent's log files that proves the outcome of an automated decision.
 :::

 ## Dynamic Variables with Message Management